Small-Energy Analysis for the Selfadjoint Matrix Schroedinger Operator on the Half Line

-where $f(k,x)$ is the Jost solution appearing in (3.1), $\varphi(k,x)$ is the regular solution appearing in (3.6), and $A$ and $B$ are the matrices appearing in (1.11)-(1.13) and (3.6).
+Define the Jost matrix $J(k)$ for $k\in\bCpb$ as where $f(k,x)$ is the Jost solution appearing in (3.1), $\varphi(k,x)$ is the regular solution appearing in (3.6), and $A$ and $B$ are the matrices appearing in (1.11)-(1.13) and (3.6).
 Note that $J$ is not uniquely determined by the potential $V$ and the selfadjoint boundary condition (1.11)-(1.13).
 This is because (1.11)-(1.13) are invariant under the transformation (1.17), and hence we have $J\mapsto JD^\dagger$ under (1.17) indicating that the definition for $J$ in (4.3) is unique up to a right multiplication by a constant invertible matrix.
-On the other hand, such a postmultiplication does not change the zeros in $\bCp$ of the determinant of $J(k).$ Those zeros correspond [1,19] to the bound-state energies of (1.1) with the boundary condition (1.11)-(1.13), and hence the bound state energies are still uniquely determined by (4.3).
+On the other hand, such a postmultiplication does not change the zeros in $\bCp$ of the determinant of $J(k).$ Those zeros correspond [1,19] to the bound-state energies of (1.1) with the boundary condition (1.11)-(1.13), and hence the bound-state energies are still uniquely determined by (4.3).

 {\bf Theorem 4.1} {\it If $V$ is selfadjoint and belongs to $L^1_1(\bR^+),$ then the Jost matrix $J(k)$ is invertible for $k\in\bR\setminus\{0\}$.}

 PROOF: Even though a proof is available [19], for the benefit of the reader we outline a proof of our own.
 For $k\in\bR$ define